BIG-RAT/jamfcpr/README.md

 ## History
+- 2025-10-21 v6.1.0:  Fix issue with mounted shares.
+Miscellaneous updates to align with changes to the Jamf Pro API (cloud-distribution-point).

 - 2025-04-21 v6.0.3:  Fix issue where file shares were improperly saved and might appear as a Jamf Pro server in other apps I've worked on.

 - 2025-04-01 v6.0.2:  Fix issue working with local folders and remove file shares.
 Option to remount remote file share if it has already been mounted by another process.